We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Safety: Skin irritation can occur when used topically, so make sure to use more of the carrier oil if you want to reap the skin care benefits of rose oil.

-This earthy, herbal, and sweet-scented essential oil can be used on the skin to help to minimize scarring, decrease inflammation, and act as an overall healing agent.
+This earthy, herbal, and sweet-scented essential oil can be used on the skin to help to

 Safety: Don’t use hyssop if you’re pregnant or have a history of seizures.